-Among individual federal organizations, 70.4 percent saw their overall employee satisfaction and commitment ratings increase in 2015, compared with 43.1 percent in 2014 and 24 percent in 2013.
-Specifically, 73.7 percent of large agencies, 79.2 percent of mid-size agencies, 64.3 percent of small agencies and 70 percent of the subcomponents experienced an increase in employee satisfaction in 2015.
+Among individual federal organizations, 72.3 percent saw their overall employee engagement scores increase in 2016, compared to 70.4 percent in 2015 and 43.1 percent in 2014.
+Specifically, 77.8 percent of large agencies, 72 percent of midsize agencies, 57.1 percent of small agencies and 73.4 percent of the subcomponents experienced an increase in employee engagement in 2016.

-The private sector data, supplied by survey research firm Sirota, is based on more than 1.5 million employee survey responses at some 115 organizations around the world in a wide variety of industries.
-The Best Places to Work data is based on the views of more than 433,000 civil servants across the federal government who participated in employee surveys.
+The private sector data, supplied by survey research firm Sirota, is based on nearly 4.7 million employee survey responses at more than 120 organizations around the world in a wide variety of industries.
+The Best Places to Work data is based on the views of more than 420,000 civil servants across the federal government who participated in employee surveys.

-In addition to providing a private sector comparison to the Best Places to Work government-wide job satisfaction and commitment score, Sirota provides comparative data for 25 questions that are in the Federal Employee Viewpoint Survey.
+In addition to providing a private-sector comparison to the Best Places to Work government-wide employee engagement score, Sirota provides comparative data for 25 questions that are in the Federal Employee Viewpoint Survey.

-The federal government scores are below the private sector on all survey questions by an average of 13 points.
-The largest gap—more than 25 points—is on the issue of resources.
-Less than half of federal employees feel they have sufficient resources to do their jobs, while 71 percent of private sector employees are satisfied on this issue.
+The federal government scores fall below the private sector on all survey questions by an average of 13 points.
+The largest gaps—nearly 24 points—are on the issues of resources and merit-based awards.
+Less than half of federal employees feel they have sufficient resources to do their jobs, while 70 percent of private sector employees are satisfied on this issue.
+And just over one-third of federal employees believe that awards in their work unit depend on how well employees do their jobs, compared to 62 percent in the private sector.
 The gap is less stark in the area of supervisor–employee communication.
-The private sector exceeds the federal government by only about five points when it comes to employees feeling that their supervisors listen to what they have to say.
+The private sector exceeds the federal government by only about four points when it comes to employees feeling that their supervisors listen to what they have to say.

-One critical area where the results clearly reveal room for the federal government to improve is performance management.
+Another critical area where the results clearly reveal room for the federal government to improve is performance management.
 Employees in the private sector and the federal government have similar views regarding the annual performance appraisal itself: more than two-thirds of employees in both sectors agree their reviews are fair.
-However, only 59 percent of government employees say they receive constructive feedback compared with 74 percent of employees in the private sector, a 15-point difference.
-There is an even larger gap of 22.6 points on the question of recognition and rewards.
-In the private sector, 67 percent of employees believe they are rewarded for great performance, while only 44.4 percent of government employees feel they are recognized for high quality work.
+However, only 60.1 percent of government employees say they receive constructive feedback compared with 75 percent of employees in the private sector, a 15-point difference.
+There is an even larger gap of 22.2 points on the question of recognition and rewards.
+In the private sector, 68 percent of employees believe they are rewarded for great performance, while only 45.8 percent of government employees feel they are recognized for high quality work.

 Many organizations in both the private and public sectors are reevaluating how they assess and promote high performance.
 There is growing evidence that frequent and constructive feedback from managers can be more helpful, motivating, and engaging for employees than annual performance reviews.
 These trends, along with our findings of big differences on feedback and recognition, suggest that federal agencies should consider new ways to improve performance conversations between managers and employees, and to honor employees for outstanding work.